-In keeping with this mission, the Local History Collection is charged with the gathering of all materials related to the various time periods of the Peninsula’s story.
-This includes Indian fur trading, Spanish land grant days, cattle and sheep ranching, Japanese farming, early land development, city formation, and current life.
-Of equal importance is the social and cultural history of the area, as told through the lives of the people who put their stamp upon the land.
+In keeping with this mission, the Local History Center is charged with gathering historical material related to all aspects of Peninsula history including its Spanish land grant days, cattle and sheep ranching, agricultural days, early land development, city formation, and current life.

 The collection includes, but is not limited to, materials related to the cities of Palos Verdes